contentauth/c2pa-python/docs/native-resources-management.md

 Notes:

-- `Context` inherits from both `ManagedResource` and `ContextProvider` (Python supports multiple inheritance).
+- `Context` inherits from both `ManagedResource` and `ContextProvider`, which Python's multiple inheritance allows.
 - `Settings` inherits from `ManagedResource` only.
-- `ContextProvider` is an ABC (abstract base class) that requires two properties: `is_valid` and `execution_context`.
-The `is_valid` implementation lives on `ManagedResource`, so `Context` satisfies that part of the `ContextProvider` contract without duplicating the property.
+- `ContextProvider` is an ABC requiring two properties, `is_valid` and `execution_context`. `is_valid` lives on `ManagedResource`, so `Context` satisfies that part of the contract without duplicating it.

 > [!NOTE]
 > **How `is_valid` resolves across both parents for Context**
 >
-> Python's MRO (Method Resolution Order) is the order in which Python searches parent classes when looking up a method or property.
-For `Context(ManagedResource, ContextProvider)`, the MRO is `Context then ManagedResource then ContextProvider then ABC then object (base class)`.
-When `context.is_valid` is accessed, Python walks the MRO left-to-right and finds `ManagedResource.is_valid` first.
-Since `ContextProvider.is_valid` is abstract (it declares the requirement but has no implementation), `ManagedResource`'s concrete version both provides the behavior and satisfies the ABC contract.
+> Python's MRO, Method Resolution Order, is the order Python searches parent classes for a method or property.
+For `Context(ManagedResource, ContextProvider)`, that order is `Context`, `ManagedResource`, `ContextProvider`, `ABC`, `object`.
+Accessing `context.is_valid` walks it left to right and finds `ManagedResource.is_valid` first. `ContextProvider.is_valid` is abstract, declaring the requirement with no implementation, so the concrete version on `ManagedResource` provides the behavior and satisfies the ABC contract both.
 >
-> The MRO is computed using C3 linearization, which enforces two rules: children appear before their parents, and left-to-right order from the class definition is preserved.
+> The MRO is computed by C3 linearization, which enforces two rules: children appear before their parents, and the class definition's left-to-right order is preserved.
 For `class Context(ManagedResource, ContextProvider)`:
 >
 > 1. `Context`: the class itself always comes first.
 > 2. `ManagedResource`: first listed parent, nothing else requires it to appear later.